 Along the way it became a much more proactive campaigning group, and is now a very active, vibrant and independently constituted voluntary sector organisation.

-Our funding currently comes from Bristol City Council Equalities team and earned income from contracts.
-However, as we grow, we will also apply for funding from a wide range of charitable trusts and government departments.
+Our funding currently comes from Bristol City Council and earned income from contracts and research.
+We also apply for funding from a wide range of charitable trusts and government departments.